Capocaccia/Weather-application/README.md

 # Weather-application

-Weather app using Ajax, jSon and Geolocation
+Weather app using Ajax and Geolocation